 The partial index-based matching is not sufficient as the case has several other features which could not be matched using indexes and also the exact matching is highly rare in most of the practical applications.
 Apart from indexing, the retrieval algorithm uses a qualitative and multi-attribute similarity based algorithm.
-Nearest-neighbor retrieval is the most commonly used technique in commercial applications.
-It uses following evaluation function to match the cases to the current case.
+Nearest-neighbor retrieval is the most commonly used technique in commercial applications (for details see [1]).